WildCRU Conservation Geopolitics Forum:

 The forum will assemble leading figures from multiple disciplines, alongside conservation practitioners and policymakers, early career researchers and civil society groups.
 Through an innovative mix of plenary sessions, specialist paper sessions, workshops, agenda-setting processes and forum sessions, it will develop a conversation that transcends disciplinary boundaries.
 The provisional schedule includes over 60 oral presentations from leading scholars and practitioners.

-This event is supported by the Kadas Fellowship at Worcester College, Oxford and the Wildlife Conservation Unit of the University of Oxford.
+This event is supported by the Kadas Fellowship at Worcester College, Oxford and the Wildlife Conservation Research Unit, Department of Zoology, University of Oxford.